aasnani/LibraryService/README.md

 ## 2. Architecture & Schema

 ### Project Structure
-The project is organized into two modules:
+The project is organized into two modules to separate core domain logic from the application and web layers:
 * **`library-core`**: Contains the domain entities, repository interfaces, and core business services.
 * **`library-service-application`**: Contains the Spring Boot entry point, REST controllers, security configurations, and DTOs.